dsebastien/modernWebDevBuild/README.md

 ```

 #### jspm.conf.js
-The JSPM configuration file plays a very important role;
+The SystemJS/JSPM configuration file plays a very important role;
 * it is where all your actual application dependencies are to be defined
-* it is where you can define your own 'paths', allowing you to load modules of your application easily
+* it is where you can define your own 'paths', allowing you to load modules of your application easily without having to specify relative paths (i.e., create aliases for paths).

-You'll use JSPM to add dependencies to your project, simply with `jspm install`; check the [official JSPM documentation](http://jspm.io/) to know more about how to install packages.
+If you choose to use the default JSPM support, then you can add dependencies to your project using `jspm install`; check the [official JSPM documentation](http://jspm.io/) to know more about how to install packages.

-With the help of the JSPM configuration file, SystemJS will be able to load your own application modules and well as third party dependencies.
+With the help of this configuration file, SystemJS will be able to load your own application modules and well as third party dependencies.
-In your code, you'll be able to use `import x from "y"`.
-In order for this to work, you'll also need to load SystemJS and the JSPM configuration file in your index.html (more on this afterwards).
+In your code, you'll be able to use ES2015 style (e.g., `import {x} from "y"`).
+In order for this to work, you'll also need to load SystemJS and the SystemJS/JSPM configuration file in your index.html (more on this afterwards).

+If you have disabled the use of JSPM by the build then you can rename that file if you wish and inform the build (see the options), BUT make sure that any reference in the various configuration files is updated (e.g., karma configuration, jshint configuration, etc).
+Only rename it if it is really really useful to you :)

+Here's an example:
 ```
 System.config({
   defaultJSExtensions: true,
-  transpiler: "none",
+  transpiler: false,
   paths: {
 	"github:*": "jspm_packages/github/*",
 	"npm:*": "jspm_packages/npm/*",
 	"core/*": "./.tmp/core/*",
-	"components/*": "./.tmp/components/*",
 	"pages/*": "./.tmp/pages/*"
   }
 });